RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/docs/Technical-White-Paper:Quantum-Transcendence-Through-Engineered-Architecture.md

 Catch and Release at hardware speed — cycles, not microseconds.
 No software involvement for the eligibility determination.

+**Hardware Signal Coalescence:**

+Current software implementation processes signals in ~125 cycles per signal when coalesced.
+HIP-native hardware can reduce this to single-digit cycles:

+- DMA engine collects resource signals directly
+- Hardware buffer accumulates signals
+- Configurable threshold or timer triggers batch notification
+- Single interrupt to selector for entire batch

+Expected improvement: 10-50x reduction in signal processing overhead

+Importantly, hardware signal coalescence remains **opportunistic**:
+- No waiting for more signals
+- No artificial delays
+- Processes what has arrived, when it arrives
+- Hardware-level batching of natural signal bursts

+The threshold feature maps to a hardware register providing a backstop:
+- Register holds threshold duration
+- Hardware tracks oldest signal age
+- When threshold exceeded, immediate interrupt regardless of batch size
+- Same principle as software threshold but nanosecond precision

+This eliminates the software loop entirely.
+Signal processing becomes a single interrupt with batch payload, processed in microseconds rather than per-signal overhead.

+Hardware can also share timing infrastructure between signal threshold and anti-starvation, just as software does when both features are compiled.

+**Hardware Sensor Isolation:**

+For mobile variants, sensor isolation can be implemented in hardware:

+- Each sensor has dedicated isolated channel
+- Hardware-enforced per-access authorization
+- No software involvement in sensor data routing
+- Camera/microphone indicators in hardware
+- Sensor data never crosses container boundaries in hardware

+This extends the isolation-first architecture to sensors natively, eliminating the software overhead of sensor isolation entirely.

 ### 7.3 Non-Binary Substrate Opportunities

 Non-binary substrates — event-analog, analog, or other designs — can encode state as continuous values, probabilistic distributions, or event-streams rather than binary states.